victor-iyi/sage/README.md

 # Sage

-Sage is an open source [Knowledge Graph] used to represent linked-data.
+Sage is an open source [Knowledge Graph] used to represent linked data.
-It comprises of varieties of features that makes it stand out amongst other (open source) Knowledge Graphs.
+It comprises a variety of features that make it stand out amongst other (open source) Knowledge Graphs.

 [Knowledge Graph]: https://en.wikipedia.org/wiki/Knowledge_Graph